I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 |---|---|---|

-The latter 60 questions (refactoring / infrastructure / PR / issue) are clearly heavy questions, so they work strongly as a "heavy = Opus" signal.
+The latter 60 questions (refactoring / infrastructure / PR / issues) are clearly heavy questions, so they work strongly as signals for "heavy = Opus."

-I organized the scenarios where Opus 4.8 clearly outperforms top emerging models by characteristic, and structured the 150-question breakdown.
+I organized the scenarios where Opus 4.8 clearly outperforms top emerging models by characteristic and structured the breakdown of 150 questions.

 |---|---|---|

-Detailed question examples are planned to be placed in GitHub's nvidia-llm-router-v3-training/data/questions-opus-favor-150.txt.
-One thing to be careful of when creating the questions is "not being too abstract"—questions like "please explain ○○" don't produce much differentiation from top emerging models, whereas including constraints like "discuss ○○ aspect of X under constraints Y and Z, divided into N stages in 600 characters" tends to bring out Opus's true value.
+Detailed question examples will be placed in nvidia-llm-router-v3-training/data/questions-opus-favor-150.txt on GitHub.
+One thing I was careful about when creating questions was "not making them too abstract" — phrasing like "Please explain ○○" doesn't produce much difference from top emerging models, but including constraints like "Discuss the X aspect of ○○ under Y and Z constraints, divided into N stages in 600 characters" tends to bring out Opus's true value.

-How to Create the 30 Gemini-Favorable Questions (Text-Only)
+How to Create the 30 Gemini-Favoring Questions (Text-Based Only)

 This is the part where I want the MLP to learn Gemini 3.5 Flash's uniqueness.
-Since the multimodal pathway itself is separated to another layer via the adapter shim mentioned earlier, the training data is limited to 30 questions focused on text-based signals I want the MLP to learn (grounding / diagrams / structuring).
+Since the multimodal path itself was separated into a different layer via the adapter shim mentioned earlier, the training data focuses on 30 text-based signal questions (grounding / diagrams / structuring) that I want the MLP to learn.

 |---|---|---|

-The key is explicitly including keywords that require grounding, such as "as of June 2026 or later" and "latest."
-While the Prefill Router itself can only judge based on text before the call is made, prompts with these keywords carry features of "text that requires Google search grounding," which acts as a signal that indirectly makes the MLP more likely to select Gemini.
-When the called Gemini then actually runs grounding—that's the flow.
+The key is explicitly including keywords like "as of June 2026 or later" and "the latest" that indicate grounding is needed.
+While the Prefill Router itself can only judge from the text before the call, prompts carrying these keywords have feature values indicating "text that requires Google search grounding," so they work as signals that indirectly make the MLP more likely to select Gemini.
+The actual grounding then runs on the Gemini side once it's called.

 Sampling the 100 Public Dataset Questions

-100 questions are sampled from MMLU 30 + HumanEval 15 + GSM8K 15 + DollyJA 40 for bias avoidance.
-They are deterministically extracted (with fixed seed) from a pre-built pool of 300 questions, in a form that ensures reproducibility.
+For bias avoidance, 100 questions are sampled from a combination of MMLU 30 + HumanEval 15 + GSM8K 15 + DollyJA 40.
+They are deterministically extracted (with fixed seed) from a pre-built pool of 300 questions, ensuring reproducibility.

 Step 1.
 Environment Prerequisites and Connectivity Check

-# Please adapt the verification scripts in this article to your own working directory
+# Please adapt the verification scripts in this article to your working directory

 cd workspace/blog/scripts/nvidia-llm-router-v3-training